-- The student contacts the course instructor, in writing, stating his or her concern and a recommended solution. - If the student and course instructor are in agreement that a grade change should occur, the instructor will submit the change of grade in writing to the Department Head.
-The Department Head will submit the grade change request to the Office of the Registrar. - If the student and course instructor are in disagreement after they have communicated, the student may appeal the instructor's decision to the Lead Academic Coordinator (Graduate Education) or the School of Nursing Department Head (Graduate Nursing). - If the student does not receive a satisfactory explanation from the Lead Academic Coordinator (Graduate Education), the student should contact the Graduate Education Department Head. - Once the appeal reaches the Graduate Education or Nursing Department Head and it is determined that a petition to appeal the grade is warranted, the Department Head will provide the link to the petition form. - The Department Head will submit the petition to the Graduate Committee for review and a decision.
+- The student contacts the course instructor, in writing, stating his or her concern and a recommended solution. - If the student and course instructor are in agreement that a grade change should occur, the instructor will submit the change of grade in writing to the Dean.
+The Dean will submit the grade change request to the Office of the Registrar. - If the student and course instructor are in disagreement after they have communicated, the student may appeal the instructor's decision to the Dean. - Once the appeal reaches the Dean and it is determined that a petition to appeal the grade is warranted, the Dean will provide the link to the petition form. - The Dean will submit the petition to the Graduate Committee for review and a decision.
 All parties involved with the appeal will be notified, know the source of the appeal, and be allowed to provide pertinent information in addressing the appeal. - Following the meeting of the Graduate Committee to address the appeal, the Chair of the Graduate Committee will provide notification to the student (email and mailed letter) of the Graduate Committee's decision.